 Many people consider the road to be solely a means between point A and point B, they are how you get to the pretty, scenic places that you want to go.
-But I’ve spent a lot of time driving all over the United States, including two major road trips of the American West, and plenty of other smaller trips, and one thing you begin to realize is that some roads are destinations onto themselves.
+But I’ve spent a lot of time driving all over the United States, including two major road trips of the American West (definitely some of the most scenic drives!), and plenty of other smaller trips, and one thing you begin to realize is that some roads are destinations unto themselves, which is why I put together this post of the most scenic drives in America.

 These drives aren’t just a road to something beautiful, they are jaw-dropping on their own and will have you constantly looking for places to pull over so you can take more photos.